-Spend a day at the creative shopping hub
+Your guide to a day at creative shopping hub, PMQ…

-Spend a day surrounded by interesting exhibitions and designs at the creative hub that is PMQ (Police Married Quarters), and satisfy your inner hipster!
-If you’re a supporter of locally produced goods (more environmentally and economically friendly!), PMQ showcases individual brands that sell the coolest trinkets and knick knacks you never knew you needed.
-Be it a hangout with your friends, a place to take visitors, or just a quick stroll through the blocks for something specific – there’s no reason not to drop by!
-Besides, Little Bao is just next door and any excuse we can get to pop on over is a good one…
+Spend a day surrounded by interesting exhibitions and designs at the creative hub that is PMQ (which, in case you were wondering, stands for Police Married Quarters), and satisfy your inner hipster!
+If you’re a supporter of locally-produced goods (they’re more environmentally and economically friendly after all!), PMQ showcases individual brands that sell the coolest trinkets and knick-knacks you never knew you needed.
+Be it a hangout with your friends, a place to take visitors, or just a quick stroll through the blocks for something specific – here’s why PMQ should be next on your list of places to visit…

-This environmentally friendly accessory store will satisfy your inner Hong Kong-er, with it’s cute silver origami and street-eat styled accessories (hello bolobao and egg tarts necklaces!).
+This environmentally friendly accessories store will satisfy your inner Hongkonger with its cute silver origami and street-eat styled accessories (hello bolo bao and egg tart necklaces!).

 Well known to both expats and locals alike, the store is great if you’re looking for quintessential HK-Style souvenirs.
-Look out for the unique T-shirt designs splayed with (sometimes inappropriate) slogans and quotes!
+Look out for the unique T-shirt designs splayed with amusing slogans and quotes!